vincentl2023/RefundRangers/README.md

 6. Click "Restore DB instance" button.

 ## Turn on an EC2 website instance
+## You can now use terraform to create an ec2 instance using the main.tf code.
 1. Go to AWS Management Console and navigate to EC2 service.
 2. Choose Auto Scaling Groups from the left navigation panel.
 3. Select DEMOasg from the list.